-Some cowboy coffee enthusiasts of modern times do prefer to make cowboy coffee over a real, roaring fire for authenticity.
-You can just as easily brew the coffee over a stovetop.
+Some cowboy coffee enthusiasts of modern times do prefer to make cowboy coffee over a real, roaring campfire for authenticity.
+You can just as easily brew the coffee over a stove.

 All you need is a flame, which you’d use to warm the water.
 The water will heat up but not quite reach boiling temperature.

 Then you stir in the coffee grounds.
 By then, the water should boil, which you should let happen for two to three minutes.

 After that, take the coffee off the heat, let it cool, and enjoy!